Choosing the Right Questions to Ask Your Doctor When Facing a Serious Diagnosis

 Learning How to Talk the Talk

 Communication is such a critical skill for physicians.
-There is however, very little training that physicians get in medical school or in residency.
-Now there is a small but growing cottage industry using online learning, videos, social media and apps to help.
+There is, however, very little training that physicians get in medical school or in residency.
+Now there is a growing cottage industry using online learning, videos, social media and apps to help.
 This is in addition to in-person continuing education courses for doctors.

 The nonprofit VitalTalk is one of the leaders in the field.
 It stresses that communication skills can be learned, with practice, a map to follow and feedback.
-Its website features videos and eight one-page guides that cover a range of topics.
+Its website features videos and a dozen one-page guides that cover a range of topics.
 The guides are simple, clear-cut and eminently sensible.

 Ultimately, my mother opted for whole brain radiation, not the stereotactic radiosurgery.
 It had its side effects, which we had expected, but she did get to go to my niece’s wedding.
 And stayed until the very end.